Cray-HPE/docs-sat/docs/install.md

 - In the examples below, replace `x.y.z` with the version of the SAT product stream being installed.
 - 'manager' and 'master' are used interchangeably in the steps below.
-- To upgrade SAT, execute the pre-installation, installation, and post-installation procedures for a newer distribution.
-The newly installed version will become the default.

 ### Pre-Installation Procedure